South Korea: President's confidante detained

 "My apologies to the public," she said.
 "Please forgive me."

-Her lawyer, Lee Kyung-jae, indicated that she will cooperate fully with the investigation.
+Her attorney, Lee Kyung-jae, indicated she will cooperate fully with the investigation.

 Lee told reporters Sunday "she is deeply remorseful that she had caused frustration and despondency among the public."